ReeceDonovan/TwitterLinkSwapper/README.md

 ## Overview

 TwitterLinkSwapper is a userscript designed to enhance your Twitter experience.
 It automatically swaps standard Twitter links with `fxtwitter` links when you copy a post link via the share button.
-This can be especially useful for users who prefer an alternative Twitter interface provided by `fxtwitter`.
+This can be especially useful for users who prefer the alternative Twitter embed handling provided by `fxtwitter`.

 ## Features